rl-institut/super-repo/CONTRIBUTING.md

 You can give ideas, hints or report bugs in issues, in PR, at meetings or other channels.
 This is no development but can be considered a notable contribution.
-If you wish, add your name and details to CITATION.cff
+If you wish, add your name and details to `CITATION.cff`.

 #### C. Contribute and Review